larsv2801/ZenCommand/README.md

 ---

 ## Keyboard Shortcut
 By default, the command panel can be toggled using Ctrl + M (or Cmd + M on macOS).
 This opens the panel and focuses the input bar.
-Pressing Enter executes the selected option.

 ---